ibm-cloud-docs/satellite/host-reqs.md

 ## Host network
 {: #reqs-host-network}

+* Your host infrastructure setup must have a low latency connection of less than 10 milliseconds (`< 10ms`) between the hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane and the hosts that are used for other resources in the location, like clusters or services.
+For example, in cloud providers such as AWS, this setup typically means that the all of the hosts in the {{site.data.keyword.satelliteshort}} location are from the same cloud region, like `us-east-1`.
 * Do not set any custom networking configurations on your hosts, such as network manager scripts, `dnsmasq` setups, custom IP table rules, or custom MTU settings like jumbo frames.
 * All hosts must have the same MTU values.
 * The `localhost` value must resolve to a valid local host IP address, typically `127.0.0.1`.